 The Parent’s Guide to the Philly Women’s March

 Where can I nurse my baby?
 Nurse wherever you feel comfortable doing it, of course.
-But if you need privacy (or just a break from the crowd), the Maternity Care Coalition on Hamilton Street between 20th and 21st will have its facility open for nursing moms.
+But if you need privacy (or just a break from the crowd), But if you need privacy (or just a break from the crowd), the Maternity Care Coalition on Hamilton Street between 20th and 21st streets will have its facility open for nursing moms.
 It’s by the Wawa and Whole Foods Market (so stock up on snacks before or after you feed your baby).

 What should I wear?
 Comfy shoes are essential.
-Check the weather before you go.
-It’s supposed to be a high of 55 degrees, so long sleeves and layers will be important.
+Check the weather before you go; the current forecast is for a high of 55 degrees on Saturday, so long sleeves and layers will be important.
 A light jacket and/or a hoodie you can peel off and wrap around your waist should suffice.
 If you’ll be with kids, make sure they’re layered, too.
 And strongly consider babywearing — strollers are allowed, but will probably be difficult to manage in the crowd.

 What’s my group’s plan?
 Make sure everyone knows each other.
 More importantly, make sure everyone knows the children you are bringing: names, birthdays, parents’ names, what they are wearing, and phone numbers.
 Take pictures of your children before you go.
 If they get lost, you can show people what they are wearing.
 Pick a meeting point in case you’re separated, and don’t pick the Art Museum steps — everyone else will, too.
 Try the Rodin Square Whole Foods, or the art museum’s Perelman Building, which are slightly off the beaten path.